Pyxus/fray/docs/getting_started/mod_input/index.md

     sequence_tree.initialize(sequence_tree)
 ```

 For this example I named the sequences after the move names for the sake of explanation.
 However, I recommend choosing names which describe the sequences rather than conceptually "coupling" the name to a specific move.
 Sequences generally stay the same while moves and their names are subject to change.
-I recommend using the fighting game Numpad [Notation naming](https://www.dustloop.com/w/Notation) convention.
+I recommend using the fighting game [Numpad Notation](https://www.dustloop.com/w/Notation) as a naming convention.

 ### Understanding Negative Edge